 So I have returned from my sabbatical ready for another exciting year, which 2011 looks to be.

-As you saw with the Personal Financial Rants of 2010, there are a lot of angry personal finance bloggers out there, and I was proud of the posts that most of the folks sent me (although I am kind of worried about a few of them, maybe they need to cut back on the high test coffee).
+As you saw with the Personal Financial Rants of 2010, many personal finance bloggers are angry.
+There are a lot of them out there.
+I was proud of the posts that most of the folks sent me.
+Although I am kind of worried about a few of them.
+Maybe they need to cut back on the high test coffee.

 Time for Some Resolutions!

 Why are resolutions important?
-I think it is important in anything you do, to challenge yourself, or you simply end up doing the same things again.
-If you are Bill Gates or Steve Jobs, doing the same thing again still makes you millions of dollars, however, for poor schlubs like us, doing the same thing again, simply means farther in debt.
+I think it is important to challenge yourself in anything you do.
+Otherwise, you simply end up doing the same things again.
+If you are Bill Gates or Steve Jobs, doing the same thing again still makes you millions of dollars.
+For poor schlubs like us, doing the same thing again simply means farther in debt.

-The New Year is a perfect time to start something new, so let’s look at some of the areas where a resolution or two might help out (and allow me to personalize these from my point of view).
+The New Year is a perfect time to start something new.
+Let's explore some areas where a resolution or two might help.
+Allow me to personalize these from my point of view.

 - Automate bill payments completely, so that I am not constantly worrying about whether bills are being paid on time.
 Again, this is not that hard for me, I am mostly there, I have a few bills left to automate and this should make life simpler for me, and hopefully less stressful.